isalian/compciv-2016/projects/show-me-where/README.md

 ### Anticipated data wrangling

 Since the dataset is already filtered to contain only earthquakes over 4.5 magnitude for a fixed time period of 30 days, I will only have to extract the coordinates from the dataset, which consists of 1 dictonary per earthquake entry.
-The latitude and longitude are currently in a 'coordinates' field in a list.
+The latitude and longitude are currently in a `coordinates` field in a list.
 I may also extract the magnitude of the earthquake to include in the HTML report for the user.